Neurofeedback trains the brain like exercise and helps it to learn healthier patterns and rhythms to function more optimally.

 - We will show you your brain map and explain exactly which areas would benefit from neurofeedback.

-Please contact us today for a free consultation and to schedule your QEEG.
-We are based in Clinton, Utah, near Ogden.
+Please contact us today for a consultation and to schedule your QEEG.
+We are based in Clearfield, Utah, near Ogden.
 Call 801-855-7999.

 Ready to Start Neurofeedback?